advik-student-dev/i3-dotfiles/README.md

 The first video in the guide series - https://www.youtube.com/watch?v=j1I63wGcvU4

-Go through this first if you do not know anything about this stuff.
+Go through them first if you do not know anything about this stuff.
 This will help you a lot in learning how to troubleshoot and how i3 config editing works in general.

 I also installed kde with the graphical debian installer to get stuff doing in a virtual machine (virtualbox was the application used on a macOS Monterey host).
 So if you want to just make this work (and are doing this for the first time and do not have experience), do that.